Academic integrity

 How not to use AI

-• To complete or contribute to an assessment task when it has not been specifically allowed.
+• Complete or contribute to an assessment task when it has not been specifically allowed.
+Check your course guide or ask your educator if you’re not sure

-• To produce ideas that you don't reference and try to pass off as your own.
+• Produce ideas that you don't reference and try to pass off as your own

 A group of people looking at various devices